AdobeDocs/workfront.de-DE/help/quicksilver/workfront-goals/goal-management/access-needed-for-wf-goals.md

 1. Eine der folgenden Lizenzen:

-   * Mitwirkender oder höher
+   * Mitwirkende oder höher
-   * Anfrage oder höher
+   * Anfragende oder höher

 <!--Old:
 * **The new access level model**: Your Workfront administrator must grant you one of the following Workfront license types to access Workfront Goals: